Union votes to strike at General Motors’ US plants

-DETROIT (AP) — The United Auto Workers union announced Sunday that its roughly 49,000 workers at General Motors plants in the U.S. would go on strike just before midnight because contentious talks on a new contract had broken down.
+DETROIT (AP) — Roughly 49,000 workers at General Motors plants in the U.S. plan to go on strike just before midnight Sunday, but talks between the United Auto Workers and the automaker will resume.

 About 200 plant-level union leaders voted unanimously in favor of a walkout during a meeting Sunday morning in Detroit.
 Union leaders said the sides were still far apart on several major issues and they apparently weren’t swayed by a GM offer to make new products at or near two of the four plants it had been planning to close, according to someone briefed on the matter.

-Note: This story has been corrected to show that the UAW represents workers at 22 parts warehouses nationwide.